 The Company performed its annual test based upon market data as of June 30, 2023 and estimates and assumptions that the Company believes most appropriate for the analysis.
 Based on the qualitative analysis performed in accordance with ASC 350, the Company determined it is more likely than not that goodwill was not impaired as of June 30, 2023.
+During the three and nine months ended September 30, 2023, there were no events or circumstances that would indicate that a potential impairment exists.
 Changes in certain assumptions used in the Company's assessment could result in significant differences in the results of the impairment test.
 Should market conditions or management's assumptions change significantly in the future, an impairment to goodwill is possible.

-At June 30, 2023 and December 31, 2022, the carrying amount of goodwill was \$12.9 million.
+At September 30, 2023 and December 31, 2022, the carrying amount of goodwill was \$12.9 million.